rebus-org/Freakout/README.md

 ## Which types of persistence does it support?

-1. Microsoft SQL Server (for when you're working with `Microsoft.Data.SqlClient` and `SqlConnection`)
+1. Microsoft SQL Server (for when you're working with the "Microsoft.Data.SqlClient" NuGet package and `SqlConnection`/`SqlTransaction`)
+1. PostgreSQL (for when you're working with "Npgsql" NuGet package and `NpgsqlConnection`/`NpgsqlTransaction`)

 and that's it for now. 😅